netbirdio/netbird/README.md

 ### What Wiretrustee is not doing:
 * Wireguard key management.
 In consequence, you need to generate peer keys and specify them on Wiretrustee initialization step.
 * Peer address management.
-You have to specify a unique peer local address (e.g. 10.30.30.1/24) when configuring Wiretrustee The peer address management assignment is on our roadmap.
+You have to specify a unique peer local address (e.g. 10.30.30.1/24) when configuring Wiretrustee

 ### Client Installation
 1. Checkout Wiretrustee [releases](https://github.com/wiretrustee/wiretrustee/releases)